Butler scores 22, helps No. 1 Baylor beat Oklahoma 65-54

 POLL IMPLICATIONS

 The Bears put themselves in position to properly defend their No. 1 ranking Saturday against No. 3 Kansas.
-Oklahoma might have garnered some attention from voters with a win.
+The Sooners might have garnered some attention from voters if they had won, especially given their recent win over West Virginia.

 UP NEXT